Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   return {'success': True}, 200
 ```

-We'll create a new bash script for it bin/flask/health-check:
+Create a new bash script for in `bin/flask/health-check`:

 ```
 #!/usr/bin/env python3